Tk-Glitch/PKGBUILDS/proton-tkg/README.md

 - `PROTON_NVAPI_DISABLE` - Enabled by default, it'll set nvapi and nvapi64 dlls to disabled.
 It is a common fix for many games.
 - `PROTON_WINEDBG_DISABLE` - Enabled by default, it'll set winedbg.exe to disabled.
 It's a known fix for GTA V online.
 - `PROTON_PULSE_LOWLATENCY` - Enabled by default, it'll set Pulseaudio latency to 60ms.
 This usually helps with audio crackling issues on some setups.
-- `PROTON_DXVK_ASYNC` - Disabled by default, it'll enable DXVK's async pipecompiler on a compatible DXVK build.
-Known as the "poe hack", that option *could* be unsafe, so beware.
+- `PROTON_DXVK_ASYNC` - Disabled by default, it'll enable DXVK's async pipecompiler on a compatible DXVK build (official/default DXVK build doesn't support it).
+Known as the "poe hack", that option *could* be unsafe for anticheats, so beware.

 You can also change their default values before building in your `proton-tkg.cfg` file.